Paul Manafort Close To Plea Deal To Avoid Second Federal Trial

 Manafort hasn't been sentenced since his Virginia verdict, but the prospect of that prison time and more punishment in the District of Columbia case may have induced him and his lawyers to seek to avoid the second trial.

-If a plea is concluded on Friday, it also might keep nitty gritty details out of the public eye involving Manafort's lobbying activities in Ukraine on behalf of Viktor Yanukovich, the former president who was ousted in popular protests.
+If a plea is concluded on Friday, it also might keep nitty-gritty details out of the public eye involving Manafort's lobbying activities in Ukraine on behalf of Viktor Yanukovich, the former president who was ousted in popular protests.

 What isn't clear is whether Manafort might accept a deal in which he receives leniency in exchange for cooperation.
-His onetime business partner and protege, Rick Gates, took such a deal and appeared as the government's star witness against Manafort in his Virginia trial last month.
+His onetime business partner and protégé, Rick Gates, took such a deal and appeared as the government's star witness against Manafort in his Virginia trial last month.

-If Manafort simply pleads guilty and makes clear that he hasn't given evidence to the government, that could increase his favor with President Trump, who already has faulted what he has calls Manafort's "unfair" treatment by the Justice Department.
+If Manafort simply pleads guilty and makes clear that he hasn't given evidence to the government, that could increase his favor with President Trump, who already has faulted what he calls Manafort's "unfair" treatment by the Justice Department.

 Trump discussed a possible pardon for Manafort with his lawyers earlier this summer, attorney Rudy Giuliani has told NPR.
 But Giuliani says Trump has agreed not to move forward with the idea.